 1. An Expert Discussant is appointed for each group.
 She/He is a highly experienced physician-scientist who provides help from the design of the study until the publication.
-She/He helps the students (1) to polish their projects, (2) to find the big picture and (3) challenges them week after week.
+She/He helps the students (1) polish their projects, (2) find the big picture, and (3) challenge them week after week.

-2. The group leaders are experienced physician-scientists who are well known representatives of the given field and have a record of high level research productivity.
+2. The group leaders are experienced physician-scientists who are well-known representatives of the given field and have a record of high-level research productivity.

-3. The supervisor of each fellow is senior clinicians (expert) who raises relevant clinical questions, determines the direction of the research and bridges the gap between the theoretical and clinical work in the clinical PhD program.
+3. The supervisor of each fellow is a senior clinician (expert) who raises relevant clinical questions, determines the direction of the research, and bridges the gap between the theoretical and clinical work in the clinical PhD program.
 These tutors continuously lead the research work of the fellows during the whole program.

-4. Scientific methodology supervisors (SMS) are a methodologist who has experience in designing and carrying out translational research projects and provides methodological support in various aspects of science including metaanalyses, patient registries, and clinical trials.
+4. Scientific methodology supervisors (SMS) are methodologists with experience in designing and carrying out translational research projects and provide methodological support in various aspects of science, including meta-analyses, patient registries, and clinical trials.

-5. Science methodology advisor and expert (SMA and SME) are highly experienced methodologists who are responsible for the development of the learning material, for the SMS group, and provide the coordination for the different scientific methods, e.g. meta-analysis coordinator
+5. Science methodology advisors and experts (SMA and SME) are highly experienced methodologists who are responsible for the development of the learning material for the SMS group, and provide the coordination for the different scientific methods, e.g. meta-analysis coordinator